WordPress Security Issues & How Can You Fix Them – Step By Step Guide

 Another practice is to use ReCaptcha to differentiate humans login attempts from that of bots.

-Cross-Site Scripting Attack (XSS)
+Cross-Site Scripting Attack (XSS) in WordPress

 Sometimes hackers creep into your website through the various forms on your website like the login form, register form, demo form, etc. They insert an SQL query in those entry fields, which skips validation and sanitization in case of websites with WordPress security issues.
 An SQL injection attack can steal, modify or delete your website’s database.
 This makes it particularly threatening.